salesforce/lwc-rfcs/text/0000-dynamic-attributes.md

 element and set the props programmatically.
 We lose reactivity this way and also force the component to handle `null` props which might not be desirable.

-This proposal allows not just `lwc:dynamic` but all other elements to accept an object which is bound as props/attrs/listeners at runtime.
+This proposal allows not just `lwc:dynamic` but all other elements to accept an object which is bound as props at runtime.

 ### Prior Art